superpositioncc/waive-front-v2/README.md

 # Usage

-First of all, download the footage and metadata zip from [here](https://drive.google.com/file/d/1h3WZgfrcJxJCwXs8iOBzoWD9DIgm0oJs/view?usp=sharing).
+1. First of all, download the footage and metadata zip from [here](https://drive.google.com/file/d/1h3WZgfrcJxJCwXs8iOBzoWD9DIgm0oJs/view?usp=sharing).
 Unzip it into your Documents folder.
 You should be left with this structure:

-Next, make sure you have `ffmpeg` version 7.0.1 installed.
-On MacOS, the easiest way to do this is using `homebrew`.

 ```
 Users/